infopark/scrivito_pdf_widget/README.md

 ## Installation

-Add this line to your application's `Gemfile`:
+Add this lines to your application's `Gemfile`:

     gem 'scrivito_pdf_display'
     gem 'font-awesome-rails'